benlucchesi/grails-cookie-session/README.md

     void afterSessionRestored( SerializableSession session )
     void beforeSessionSaved( SerializableSession session )

-To use, write a class that implements this interface and define the object in your application's spring application context (grails-app/conf/spring/resources.groovy).
+To use, write a class that implements this interface and define the object in the application's spring application context (grails-app/conf/spring/resources.groovy).
 The CookieSession plugin will scan the application context and retrieve references to all classes that implement SessionPersistenceListener.
 The order that the SessionPersistenceListeners are called is unspecified.
 For an example of how to implement a SessionPersistenceListener, see the ExceptionCondenser class which is part of the cookie-session plugin.

 The ExceptionCondenser uses beforeSessionSaved() to replace instances of Exceptions the exception's message.
 This is useful because some libraries, notably the spring-security, store exceptions in the session, which can cause the cookie-session storage to overflow.
-The ExceptionCondenser can be installed in your application by either adding it in the application context or by enabling it with the convenience settings grails.plugin.cookiesession.condenseexceptions = true.
+The ExceptionCondenser can be installed by either adding it in the application context or by enabling it with the convenience settings grails.plugin.cookiesession.condenseexceptions = true.

 ## Configuring Serialization (version 2.0.4+)
-The setting grails.plugin.cookiesession.serializer is used to pick which serializer the cookie-session plugin will use to serialize sessions.
-Currently, the only two options are 'java' and 'kryo'. 'java' is used to pick the java.io API serializer.
+The grails.plugin.cookiesession.serializer config setting is used to pick which serializer the cookie-session plugin will use to serialize sessions.
+Currently, only two options are supported: 'java' and 'kryo'. 'java' is used to pick the java.io API serializer.
 This serializer has proven to be reliable and works 'out of the box'. 'kryo' is used to pick the Kryo serializer (http://code.google.com/p/kryo/).
-The Kryo serializer has many benifits over the Java serializer, primarily the serialized results are significantly smaller.
-However, the Kryo serializer requires configuration to work correctly with some grails and spring objects, namely Authentication objects from Spring Security plugin and the GrailsFlashScope objects.
-By default, the cookie-session plugin configures the kryo serializer to handle these two special cases, however more special cases that require serializer configuration may exist.
-If you ar using the kryo option, configure your info level logging for com.granicus.grails.plugins.cookiesession.CookieSessionRepository during testing and verify that kryo is successfully serializing and deserializing all objects your application will eventually store in the session.
-If you find that objects used in your app (or from other plugins) fail to serialize, please report an issue to this github project.
+The Kryo serializer has many benifits over the Java serializer, primarily serialized results are significantly smaller which reduces the size of the session cookies.
+However, the Kryo serializer requires configuration to work correctly with some grails and spring objects, namely Authentication objects from the Spring Security plugin and the GrailsFlashScope object.
+By default, the cookie-session plugin configures the kryo serializer to handle these two special cases, however more special cases requiring additional configuration may exist.
+If your application uses the 'kryo' option, configure info level logging for 'com.granicus.grails.plugins.cookiesession.CookieSessionRepository' for test and development environments and verify that kryo is successfully serializing and deserializing all objects that will eventually be stored in the session.
+If objects fail to serialize, please report an issue to this github project.

 NOTE: the next release of the cookie-session plugin will include a means by which to configure the kryo serializer directly